 As an employer, you’re required to track whether your former employees or employees on an extended leave of absence, are making COBRA payments, to send written notice if payments are late or missed, and to stay informed on how long COBRA coverage continues for affected employees.
 We’ve found that these types of benefits are especially important for smaller companies.

-Your PEO can help manage administration of COBRA benefits for employees who qualify.
+PEO outsourcing can help manage administration of COBRA benefits for employees who qualify.
 Moreover, they will help ensure compliance, saving you time, headaches and limiting potential liability.

 4. You aren’t sure what background checks are permissible.